Grain or Meal Moth Infestation Out of Control - Help!

 Here's my answer

-Pheromone traps (below) won't eliminate the moths but they may help to pinpoint the highest concentration and therefore where the primary infestation is located so definitely keep traps out.
+Pheromone traps alone won't eliminate the moths but they may help to pinpoint where the highest concentration of moths are and, therefore, where the primary infestation is coming from, so definitely keep traps out.
 General cleaning won't help much either since these insects require a quantity of seeds or grains not just crumbs.
-See Meal Moths & Traps for more information.
+See Meal Moths & Traps for more details about pheromone traps.

 From your description of where you find moths I'd first suspect the second floor ceiling/attic space may be the source.
 Rodents often nest in these areas and will store seeds or grains.
-Your best bet, if I'm right, is to control and exclude the rodents, then the moths should go away.
-If you can actually find the nests, or caches of seeds/grains, and remove them the you'll speed things along.
+Bottom line - your best bet is to control and exclude the rodents, then the moths should go away.
+If you can actually find the nests, or caches of seeds and grains, and remove them the you'll speed things along.

 Comments